Maya-Maya Airport

-Maya–Maya Airport (IATA: BZV, ICAO: FCBB) is the international airport of Brazzaville, the capital of the Republic of the Congo.
+Maya–Maya Airport (IATA: BZV, ICAO: FCBB) is the international airport of Brazzaville, the capital of the Republic of Congo.

 Facilities

 In 2010, a new 3300 m long runway and a new terminal with three air bridges were opened.
 The older runway was repaired and now is used as a taxiway.
 A second phase of the new terminal was completed in 2013, the construction of which, valued at $160 million, was undertaken by Chinese construction firm Weihai International Economic & Technical Cooperative Co., Ltd.